ThingAI/ThingAI-extension/README.md

 # ThingAI-extension
-This gonna be the extension and whatnot
+This gonna the extension and whatnot